Chiara Badano: Beatification

-Chiara Badano was declared a "Blessed" in the Catholic Church on September 25, 2010, at the Sanctuary of Our Lady of Divine Love in Rome.
-Thousands of people came for the event.
-Archbishop Angelo Amato, head of the Vatican Congregation for the Causes of Saints, said that Chiara was a great example of how the short life of the young could be lived out in great holiness and "today there are virtuous people, who in family, at school, in society, do not fritter away their lives."
+Chiara Badano was declared a "Blessed" by the Catholic Church on September 25, 2010, at a solemn Mass celebrated at the Sanctuary of Our Lady of Divine Love in Rome, in the presence of thousands of people.
+Archbishop Angelo Amato, Prefect of the Vatican Congregation for the Causes of Saints, said that Chiara was a great example of how the short life of a young person could be lived out in great holiness and "today there are virtuous people, who in family, at school, in society, do not fritter away their lives."
 Her feast day is celebrated on October 29.